FTC-23206/.github/docs/_pond/01c-integration.md

 toc: true
 ---

-> **Wacth Out!:** You can **skip this page if you are using the 'Quick-Start Repository' setup method** as the integration requirements are already taken care for you.
+> **Skip this page** if you are using the 'Quick-Start Repository' setup method.
+The integration requirements are already taken care for you.
-{: .notice--warning}
+{: .notice--primary}

 ## Requirements